cirosantilli/write-free-science-books-to-get-famous-website/README.md

     This would counter voting fraud, e.g. of close groups of friends which upvote each other a lot.

+-   people can post articles, not just questions.
+A question is just a topic definition for an article.

 Another problem this would solve: multiple site split silliness: <http://meta.stackoverflow.com/questions/271989/does-it-pay-to-spin-off-sites> Since there is no human moderation, only algorithms, splitting websites makes no sense.

 ## Extra problems